 Christopher Melkonian was 6 years old when he came down with a low-grade fever and diffuse bone pain.
-Unsure of what was happening, his parents Darlene and David took him to Children’s National Health System and soon found out that Christopher had acute lymphoblastic leukemia (ALL), a type of blood and bone marrow cancer that affects white blood cells.
+Unsure of what was happening, his parents Darlene and David took him to Children’s National Hospital and soon found out that Christopher had acute lymphoblastic leukemia (ALL), a type of blood and bone marrow cancer that affects white blood cells.

 ALL is the most common type of childhood cancer, making up 75% of all cancer diagnoses in kids.
 Shortly after the diagnosis, Christopher was admitted to the Oncology Department.
 “It was all kind of in slow motion, but it all happened really fast at the same time,” said Darlene, Christopher’s mom.